CullosK/MeXE402_Midterm_Cullos_Kristina-Verroya_Patrick/README.md

 ## Training vs Testing

 * Scatter Plot shows how the training and testing variable are plot wiith respect to each other.
    * Blue - Training Data
    * Orange - Testing Data

 ![alt text](<Image Resources/Linear Regresion Image Resources/Training vs Testing Predictions.png>)

 # Logistic Regression

 ## Variable Importance Analysis based on Accuracy

-* "Variable Importance Analysis based on Accuracy" is a method used in machine learning and statistical modeling to evaluate the significance of each input variable in predicting an outcome.
+* Variable Importance Analysis based on Accuracy is a method used in machine learning and statistical modeling to evaluate the significance of each input variable in predicting an outcome.
 Here’s a breakdown of how it works:

   * Variable Importance: This refers to the contribution of each predictor (or feature) in a model.
 It shows how much each variable contributes to the model’s accuracy, helping to identify the most influential variables.